Education

 Youth

-We mentor and educate a cohort of high school students from across Los Angeles County to become Youth Ambassadors for Queer History in their schools and communities.
+One Institute mentors and educates an annual cohort of high school students from across Los Angeles County to become Youth Ambassadors for Queer History in their schools and communities.
 From September to January, Youth Ambassadors examine LGBTQ+ history in bi-weekly workshops and develop creative projects from their research in the ONE Archives at the USC Libraries.
 Since 2024, we award scholarships to students who complete the program, courtesy of our partners at the Uptown Gay and Lesbian Alliance.

 K-12 Teachers